MauroMontan/dont-starve-together-assets/README.md

 ### Porpouse of this repository

-As a DST player i want to help the community making the development of their apps easier, hope this repository helps you.
+As a DST player i want to help the community providing assets and images easily  without having to use the ktools

 ### What this repo includes (see what has been added, fixed and updated in ['changelogs' file](CHANGELOGS.md)

 - Survivors Big Portraits

-- more stuff later :D
+- Vignettes

 ### Something is missing ?